The 2020 Beyond Borders Tour will be May 3 – 12, 2020. Stay tuned for more information, coming soon!

 This small group journey through Jordan, Israel, and the West Bank gives participants exclusive access to the culture, politics, and environment of the region.
-Led by regional experts, this luxury trip goes beyond borders and takes you off-the-beaten track to delve into the complex realities of environmental realities in the Middle East.
+Led by regional experts, this luxury trip goes beyond borders and takes you off-the-beaten track to delve into the complex environmental realities in the Middle East.

 MEET REGIONAL LEADERS AND EXPERTS

 - Ambassador Daniel Shek, Former Israeli Ambassador to France and Chair of the Public Council for the Arava Institute for Environmental Studies